- Please read all information in this “info for parents” section carefully as it may be critical for acceptance to the camp.

 - Sleeping bag

-- Sleeping mat (a must if planning to join the 2-day walk) and/or bed sheet
+- Sleeping mat (a must if planning to join the 2-day walk) and/or bed sheet to cover the mattress

 - Towels and a reserve toothbrush